pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 #### Picasso, Still Life with Chair Cane, 1912
 - Looking down at a glass topped table at a cafe
+- interested in questioning illusion
+#### Picasso, Guitar, 1913
+- originally supposed to be a maquette
+	- a model for a larger sculpture of a guitar
+- liked it as it is
 -
 # Ashcan
 # Stieglitz